October 2025 Mexican floods and landslides: Situation by state

 In Veracruz, over 21 inches (more than 530 mm) of rainfall fell between 6 and 9 October alone.
 The state recorded 30 deaths (including a police officer), while nearly 30,000 homes were damaged and 70 municipalities was devastated.
+14,000 homes were destroyed.
 Eighteen others were reported missing.
 The Mexican Navy evacuated approximately 900 people to shelters.
 According to Veracruzana University's students, 192 of their colleagues were missing as a result of the disaster, with a female student confirmed dead.
 The official number of missing people was later revised to around 75.
 Poza Rica, a major oil city in the region, was hard hit by the overflow of the Cazones River, The waters of the Pantepec River also flooded large parts of Álamo, with streets laying under 3 feet (1 meter) of water and mud, topping by another 6 feet (2 meters) of piled-up trash, furniture and debris.
+More than 10,000 families were left without power.
+41 communities suffered damage and classes were suspended across 39 municipalities.
+At least 100,000 hectares of orange, lemon, and tangerine crops were damaged by floodwaters.
+More than 1,000 ranchers were affected by the flooding.
+Floodwaters caused the leakage of oil pipelines in Poza Rica.
+25 families were evacuated from flooded areas.
+25 roads were damaged and a total of 220 people were rescued.
+46 communities were left isolated.
+51 landslides were reported.
+Following the flooding, 2,085 cases of Dengue fever were reported.
+479 schools were affected by the flooding.
+2,778 vehicles and 2,100 businesses were damaged.
+18 bridges were damaged.
+In Temapache, the El Colotero monument was damaged by the floods.